The $64,000 Question: Gameplay

 Contestants first chose a subject category (such as "Boxing", "Lincoln", "Jazz" or "Football") from the Category Board.
-Although this board was a large part of the set, it was seen only briefly, evidently to conceal the fact that categories were sometimes hastily added to match a new contestant's subject.
+Although this board was a large part of the set, it was seen only briefly, to conceal the fact that categories were sometimes quickly added to match a new contestant's subject.
 The contestant was then asked questions only in the chosen category, earning money which doubled ($64, $128, $256, $512; then $1,000, $2,000, $4,000, $8,000, $16,000, $32,000, and finally $64,000) as the questions became more difficult.
 At the $4,000 level, a contestant returned each week for only one question per week.
 The contestant could quit at any time and retire with their money, but until they reached the safety nets, they lost all winnings for answering a question incorrectly.
 The first safety net was $512, after four questions.
 The second safety net, $4,000, offered contestants a new Cadillac Series 62 (whose maximum MSRP was about $5,400).
 Starting with the $8,000 question, the contestant was placed in the Revlon "isolation booth", where they could hear nothing but the host's words.
 As long as the contestant kept answering correctly, they stayed on the show until they had won $64,000.

 Public reception

 Almost immediately, The $64,000 Question beat every other program on Tuesday nights in ratings.
-Broadcast historian Robert Metz, in CBS: Reflections in a Bloodshot Eye, claimed U.S. President Dwight D. Eisenhower himself did not want to be disturbed while the show was on and that the nation's crime rate, movie theater, and restaurant patronage dropped dramatically when the show aired.
-It earned the #1 rating spot for the 1955–56 season, holding the distinction of being the only television show to knock I Love Lucy out of the #1 spot, and finished at #4 in the 1956–57 season and #20 in 1957–58.
+Broadcast historian Robert Metz, in CBS: Reflections in a Bloodshot Eye, claimed U.S. President Dwight D. Eisenhower himself did not want to be disturbed while the show was on and that the nation's crime rate, movie theater, and restaurant patronage dropped when the show aired.
+It earned the #1 rating spot for the 1955–56 season, being the only television show to knock I Love Lucy out of the #1 spot, and finished at #4 in the 1956–57 season and #20 in 1957–58.
 Among its imitators or inspirations were The Big Surprise, Tic-Tac-Dough, and Twenty-One.